-- Allergies.
-Early research shows that taking 2 grams of blue-green algae by mouth once daily for 6 months relieves allergy symptoms in adults.
+- Seasonal allergies (hayfever).
+Early research shows that taking 2 grams per day of blue-green algae by mouth for 6 months might relieve some allergy symptoms in adults.

 - Arsenic poisoning.
-Early research shows that taking a combination of blue-green algae and zinc by mouth twice daily for 12 weeks reduces arsenic levels and its effects on the skin in people living in areas with high arsenic levels in the drinking water.
+Early research shows that taking 250 mg of blue-green algae and 2 mg of zinc by mouth twice daily for 16 weeks reduces arsenic levels and the effects of arsenic on the skin in people living in areas with high arsenic levels in the drinking water.

 - Tics or twitching of the eyelids (blepharospasm or Meige syndrome).
-Beginning research shows that taking a specific blue-green algae product (Super Blue-Green Algae, Cell Tech, Klamath Falls, OR) at a dose of 1500 mg daily for 6 months does not reduce eyelid spasms in people with blepharospasm.
+Early research shows that taking a specific blue-green algae product (Super Blue-Green Algae, Cell Tech, Klamath Falls, OR) at a dose of 1500 mg daily for 6 months does not reduce eyelid spasms in people with blepharospasm.

 - Diabetes.
-An early study shows that people with diabetes who take 1 gram of a blue-green algae product (Multinal, New Ambadi Estate Pvt.
+An early study shows that people with type 2 diabetes who take 1 gram of a blue-green algae product (Multinal, New Ambadi Estate Pvt.
 Ltd., Madras, India) by mouth twice daily for 2 mouths have lower blood sugar levels.

 - Exercise performance.
-An early study shows that men are able to sprint for longer periods of time before becoming tired when they take 6 grams of blue-green algae by mouth daily for 4 weeks.
+An early study shows that men who jog regularly are able to sprint for longer periods of time before becoming tired when they take 2 grams of blue-green algae three times daily for 4 weeks.

 - Hepatitis C. Research on the effects of blue-green algae in people with chronic hepatitis C has been inconsistent.
-In adults who were not yet treated or unresponsive to other treatments, taking 500 mg of spirulina blue-green algae by mouth 3 times daily for 6 months resulted in greater improvements in liver function compared to milk thistle.
+One study shows that taking 500 mg of spirulina blue-green algae by mouth three times daily for 6 months results in greater improvements in liver function compared to milk thistle in adults with hepatitis C who were not yet treated or were unresponsive to other treatments.
 However, another study shows that taking blue-green algae for one month worsens liver function in people with hepatitis C or hepatitis B.

 - High cholesterol.
-Early research shows that blue-green algae lowers cholesterol in people with normal or slightly elevated cholesterol levels; however, the research findings have been somewhat inconsistent.
-In one study, blue-green algae only lowered low-density lipoprotein (LDL or "bad") cholesterol.
-In another study, glue-green algae lowered total cholesterol and LDL cholesterol, and increased high-density lipoprotein (HDL or "good") cholesterol.
+Early research shows that blue-green algae lowers cholesterol in people with normal or slightly elevated cholesterol levels.
+However, the research findings have been somewhat inconsistent.
+In some studies, blue-green algae only lower low-density lipoprotein (LDL or "bad") cholesterol.
+In other studies, blue-green algae lower total cholesterol and LDL cholesterol, and increase high-density lipoprotein (HDL or "good") cholesterol.

 - Malnutrition.
-Early research on the use of blue-green algae in combination with other dietary treatments for malnutrition in infants and children has been mixed.
+Early research on the use of blue-green algae in combination with other dietary treatments for malnutrition in infants and children shows conflicting results.
 Weight gain was seen in undernourished children who were given spirulina blue-green algae with a combination of millet, soy and peanut for 8 weeks.
 However, in another study, children up to 3 years-old who were given 5 grams of blue-green algae daily for 3 months did not gain weight more than those given general treatments to improve nutrition alone.

 - Menopausal symptoms.
-An early study shows that taking 1.6 grams of a blue-green algae product by mouth daily for 8 weeks lowers anxiety and depression in women going through menopause.
+An early study shows that taking 1.6 grams per day of a blue-green algae product by mouth daily for 8 weeks lowers anxiety and depression in women going through menopause.
 However, it doesn't appear to reduce symptoms such as hot flashes.

 - Precancerous mouth sores (oral leukoplakia).
-Early research findings show that taking 1 gram of spirulina blue-green algae (Spirulina fusiformis) daily by mouth for 12 months reduces oral leukoplakia in people who chew tobacco.
+Early research shows that taking 1 gram of spirulina blue-green algae daily by mouth for 12 months reduces oral leukoplakia in people who chew tobacco.

-- Premenstrual syndrome (PMS).
+- Premenstrual syndrome (PMS)..

 - Heart disease.